 Tropical palaeoclimate

-Spanning 23.5◦N–23.5◦S latitude, the tropics are the single largest climate zone on Earth and the primary source of heat and water vapour for our climate system.
+Spanning 23.5◦N–23.5◦S latitude, the tropics are the single largest climate zone on Earth and the primary source of latent heat and water vapour for our climate system.
 Because of this, the tropics have the potential to propagate climatic perturbations rapidly and globally.
-Rather than a passive by-stander to global change, we increasingly view the tropics as both the heat engine of Earth's climate and the source of abrupt, large-scale shifts.
+Rather than a passive by-stander to global change, we increasingly view the tropics as the engine of climate and a source of abrupt, large-scale shifts.
 But how to connect the dots?

-For the last two decades, I have been working in the tropical Andes (Peru since 2005, Colombia since 2012), where my colleagues and I use relict moraines to reconstruct tropical Late Pleistocene climate change.
-This programme involves geomorphic mapping, snowline reconstruction, and in situ cosmogenic nuclide surface-exposure dating (helium-3 in volcanic areas, beryllium-10 in crystalline areas).
-So far, this work has helped establish (1) that both the timing and magnitude of the Last Glacial Maximum in the tropics were broadly synchronous with events at higher latitudes, (2) that high-magnitude deglaciation dominated Heinrich Stadial 1, as at higher latitudes of both hemispheres, (3) and that the pronounced late-glacial readvance of tropical glaciers (and thus atmospheric cooling) coincided with the Antarctic Cold Reversal, while the subsequent Younger Dryas was a period of resumed warming.
-At present, we are also working on improving the accuracy of cosmogenic nuclide production rates in the Andes, which is very nerdy but oh so exciting. meanwhile, Drew Gorin's 2024 paper in Science reports the findings of a collaborative project for which I contributed samples from the Colombian Andes
+For the last two decades, I have been working in the Andes of Peru and Colombia, using relict moraines to reconstruct tropical Late Pleistocene and Holocene climate change.
+This programme involves geomorphic mapping, snowline reconstruction, and in situ cosmogenic nuclide surface-exposure dating (helium-3 in volcanic areas, beryllium-10 in crystalline areas), and a fabulous group of collaborators.
+So far, we've helped establish (1) that both the timing and magnitude of the Last Glacial Maximum in the tropics were broadly synchronous with events at higher latitudes, (2) that tropical glacier retreat (warming) coincided with 'stadial' episodes at higher latitudes, (3) and that the scale and rate of modern deglaciation/warming in the tropical Ands is far greater than at any other time in our records.
+On a related theme, Drew Gorin's 2024 paper in Science reports the findings of a collaborative project for which I contributed samples from the Colombian Andes

-Collaborators: Meredith Kelly (Dartmouth), Brenda Hall & Alice Doughty (Umaine), Kurt Rademaker (Texas A&M), Sergio Restrepo-Moreno (UNal, Medellín), Daniel Ruiz Carrascal (EAFIT, Medellín), Claire Todd (CSU, San Bernardino), Margaret Jackson (Trinity College Dublin), Joerg Schaefer & Gisela Winckler (Lamont-Doherty Earth Observatory)
+Collaborators: Meredith Kelly (Dartmouth), Brenda Hall & Alice Doughty (Umaine), Kurt Rademaker (Texas A&M), Sergio Restrepo-Moreno (UNal, Medellín), Daniel Ruiz Carrascal (Columbia University/EAFIT, Medellín), Claire Todd (CSU, San Bernardino), Margaret Jackson (Trinity College Dublin), Joerg Schaefer & Gisela Winckler (Lamont-Doherty Earth Observatory)

 Students/Postdocs: Peter Strand & Scott Braddock (UMaine), Santiago Noriega Londoñ (EAFIT), Matt Hegland & Matt Schmidt (Pacific Lutheran University), Peter Galloway (Dartmouth), Ezequiel De Jesùs Ferro-PalaciosMarvin Mosquera-Palacios (UNal)